 Big Bang (noun, “Big Bang”)

 This theory explains how our universe began.
-About 14 billion years ago, all the matter that makes up the universe was squashed into an incredibly small space.
+About 14 billion years ago, all the matter — and energy — that makes up the universe was squashed into an incredibly small point.
 Because the matter was so condensed, it wasn’t in any form we would recognize today.
-No atoms, or even particles.
-Suddenly, though, that matter went through a rapid inflation — an explosion, in a way.
+There were no atoms or even particles.
+Suddenly, though, it all went through a rapid expansion — an explosion, in a way.
 That’s the Big Bang.
 The result was a super-hot, super-dense “cosmic soup” of matter and energy.
-Over tiny fractions of time, light and charged particles such as protons and electrons.
-The matter cooled slowly over billions of years.
-As it cooled, it formed elements such as hydrogen.
-The matter also began to clump together into stars and planets.
-At the same time, the universe kept on cooling and expanding, and forming more complex structures, such as galaxies.
+Over tiny fractions of time, light and charged particles such as protons emerged.
+Only a few minutes after the Big Bang, the element hydrogen formed.
+Later, over millions of years, matter began to clump into what would become stars and planets.
+The universe kept on cooling and expanding, and forming more complex structures, such as galaxies.
 And it continues to do so today.

 In a sentence

 The best evidence for the Big Bang is the remnants of the light — called cosmic background radiation — released from the original explosion.